 Emerging Trends in Bottle Closure Design

-Pharma packaging design is a field that is always innovating, as manufacturers and healthcare companies look to find new ways to securely store and intuitively and accurately dispense medicines.
+Pharma packaging design is a field that is always innovating, as manufacturers and healthcare companies seek new ways to securely store and intuitively, accurately dispense medicines.

 However, there are two key areas set to impact the future of bottle closure design more than any other:

-- Sustainability: Reducing waste and re-using energy is a key demand of modern eco-conscious consumers.
+- Sustainability: Reducing waste and reusing energy are key demands of modern eco-conscious consumers.
 Manufacturers will continue to find new ways to develop packaging made from sustainable materials without compromising on the core functionality of medical products.

-- Bespoke packaging: With compliance and sustainability only becoming more critical, many businesses will look to develop bespoke solutions, instead of compromising on core features with off-the-shelf products.
-This may include sustainability or unique features like child-proof locking mechanisms and UV-protected bottle caps.
+- Bespoke packaging: With compliance and sustainability becoming increasingly critical, many businesses will look to develop bespoke solutions rather than compromising on core features with off-the-shelf products.
+This may include sustainability features or unique features such as child-proof locking mechanisms and UV-protected bottle caps.

 Frequently Asked Questions (FAQs)